KleilaGj/checkoutSystem/README.md

 I would also look to put all of my data objects in a separate file and all of my functions in a separate file and then import them into the main.js file.

-Rough time estimate to complete task:
+Rough time estimate to complete task: 10 hours